tpximpact/mhclg-oruk/content/adopt/01_summary.md

 Giving citizens access to the services they need, no matter where they first seek help.

-*“Lots of people in the council have been crying out for a system like this, and there it is, virtually fully formed and ready to use on a plate.
-It will revolutionise how social care functions as a mediator between people in need and the community support on their doorstep.”*
+> “Lots of people in the council have been crying out for a system like this, and there it is, virtually fully formed and ready to use on a plate.
+It will revolutionise how social care functions as a mediator between people in need and the community support on their doorstep.

-An adult social care contact centre worker.
-Just one example of how Open Referral UK (ORUK) is transforming citizen outcomes.
+<cite>An adult social care contact centre worker.</cite>  Just one example of how Open Referral UK (ORUK) is transforming citizen outcomes.

 [ORUK](https://www.gov.uk/government/publications/open-standards-for-government/record-and-share-information-about-public-services-in-local-authorities) is a data standard that defines the what, where, and how of describing information about a support service.